 - Park your car and walk to the pick-up area when picking your children up from school

 - Take a stroll with your coffee rather than sitting with your cup

 Walking for health and fitness can be incorporated into any busy lifestyle.
-If you find yourself losing your motivation, try lowering your goal temporarily and add 1000 steps to your goal each week.
+If you find yourself losing your motivation, try lowering your goal temporarily and add 1000 to 2000 steps to your goal each week.
 New habits take time to develop.
 Once taking more steps comes naturally to you, it may be easier to find ways to add more.
 Taking 10,000 steps each day is a simple way to achieve your health and fitness goals.